ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_TBS_USERS\_

-SYS_TBS_USERS\_ contains information about the relationship between users and user-defined tablespaces.
+This meta table contains information about the relationship between users and user-defined tablespaces.

 | Column name | Type    | Description                                          |
 | ----------- | ------- | ---------------------------------------------------- |